llcllc666/550D/LAB1part2.md

 Following a similar method, a for loop is used to XOR the state register (full of 0 upon initialization).
 When it is done, xor_done is set to high.

-4. state (keccakf)
+3. state (keccakf)

 Since there are several stages in this keccakf, I first create 3 temporary register (theta_out, rhopi_out, iota_out) to store temporary results of each stage.
 In addition, a register storing the round variable is created.
 In each cycle, the round variable is incremented by 1.
 The process end when the round == 23 (24 rounds in total).
 Finally, we set the keccakf_done signal accordingly.

 4. state (output)
 In the output state. when hash_rdy and hash_val is high, while output_enable is high, we set the output message (OutMsg) and make output_done high.

+**3)Top Level Circuit Implementation
+In the top circuit, I connect the hash_valid, hash_ready for different modules together, as well as message.valid and message.ready.
+Finally, I connect all the enable and done signal of the datapath and control module together, as well as the incoming message and hashing result.